-Shaping a shared and sustainable future
+Shaping a common sustainable future

 Black Friday shopping in New Jersey, USA.